Honoring Instructor Excellence in Canvas

 WHAT THE SELECTION COMMITTEE SAID: “With an impressive Pope Tech score and completion of the Mission: Accessible challenge, the instructor’s commitment to digital accessibility is commendable.
 The course incorporates Universal Design for Learning (UDL) principles, offering multiple means of representation to ensure that content is accessible to all learners.

 The instructor’s proactive approach is evident in how they break down weekly tasks and provide clear guidance.
-By offering class readings primarily in digital formats and including resources in various formats, they cater to diverse learning preferences.
+By offering class readings primarily in digital formats and including resources in various formats, they cater to differing learning preferences.
 Utilizing Quizlet as the primary means of quizzing enhances engagement and reinforces learning objectives.”